zwpaper/sessions-control-hammerspoon/README.md

 	* Switch to next or previous one
 	* Switch by number
 * Auto save and load the sessions
+* Add and delete sessions by editing cfg file.

 # ToDo:
-* Add a new session
-* delete a session
 * show windows in current session

 # MayBe: